kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 [external-snapshot-metadata sidecar](#the-external-snapshot-metadata-sidecar)
 deployed by a CSI driver.

-The CR name should be that of the associated CSI driver to ensure that only one such CR is created for a given driver.
+Instances of the CR are created by a CSI driver installer and named for the associated CSI driver, to ensure that only one such CR is created for a given driver.

 The CR `spec` contains the following fields: